SSD FC Messina: Città di Messina

 In 2010 the club was renamed to S.S.D.
-Città di Messina, as one of the phoenix club of F.C.
-Messina Peloro.
+Città di Messina.

 In the season 2011–12 the team was promoted from Eccellenza Sicily Group B to Serie D after playoffs.

 However, they were then relegated twice, and won two straight promotion in 2017 from 2016–17 Promozione Sicily and 2018 from 2017–18 Eccellenza Sicily to find themselves back to Serie D for the 2018–19 Serie D, at the same level with the historical main team in the city, ACR Messina.
 The club escaped relegation in 2019 after winning a playoff against Locri.

 Football Club Messina

 In the summer of 2019, the club was acquired by supermarket entrepreneur Rocco Arena, who was also the owner of Spanish club CF Independiente Alicante (heir of Alicante CF).

-On 13 July 2019, the Italian Football Federation approved a change name request for the club, which was renamed Football Club Messina, reminiscent of the similar denomination of "Football Club Messina Peloro" club between 1997 and 2008, when they also played at Serie A level.
+On 13 July 2019, the Italian Football Federation approved a change name request for the club, which was renamed Football Club Messina.

 In the 2020–21 Serie D season, FC Messina ended in second place, behind crosstown rivals ACR Messina.
 They later won the Serie D Girone I playoffs, defeating Acireale in the semifinal and Gelbison in the final, thus ensuring them the right to be admitted to Serie C in case of a league vacancy.

 In July 2021, following Serie D Girone A champions Gozzano's withdrawal, FC Messina applied to be readmitted to Serie C. However, the request to be readmitted was denied by the Lega Pro committee, and successively also on appeal, due to the club's inability to provide a valid surety in time.

 The 2021–22 Serie D campaign saw club owner Rocco Arena relinquishing from investing in the club during the season.
 In December the club released most of its players and failed to show up at two consecutive league games, thus being excluded from the league with immediate effect.